Judging More Than Your Guilt Or Innocence

 If you want to give yourself the best chance of a positive outcome in your Colorado Springs criminal case, you need to start by making an effort to impress the judge.
 Gavels and robes notwithstanding, judges are human beings.
 Judges are duty-bound to follow the letter of the law, but may also make critical decisions based on how they perceive a defendant.
 If that perception is a negative one, it can tip the scales in favor of the prosecution.

-Your criminal defense lawyer will do most of the talking on your behalf while the two of you are in the courtroom, whether at an arraignment, a preliminary hearing, or at trial.
+The best criminal defense lawyers in Colorado Springs will do most of the talking on your behalf while the two of you are in the courtroom, whether at arraignment, a preliminary hearing, or at trial.
 But there will be occasions where you will need to either address the judge or testify on the witness stand.
 In every moment you spend before the judge and in the courthouse, you need to put your best foot forward.

 Here are five ways that criminal defendants can impress the judge when speaking in Colorado Springs courts.